adeniranolalekan/respro/README.md

 # respro
 A School Result Processing App

-This Repository is created with JAVA SPRING FRAMEWORK,
+This Repository is a Restful API created with JAVA SPRING FRAMEWORK,

  RESPRO helps School admin, Class Teachers and Subject Teacher to collaborate seamlessly in on the computation of result